Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2>💪 Strengths of an Enneagram 4</h2>

-One of the biggest strengths of the Enneagram Type 4 is their creativity and artistic expression.
+One of the biggest strengths of the Enneagram Type 4 is its creativity and artistic expression.
 Individualists are highly imaginative and resourceful and have a unique perspective on the world.
 They can tap into their emotions and create something truly authentic and meaningful.

 Enneagram Type 4 individuals are also known for their empathy and compassion.
-They deeply understand the human experience and can connect with others on a deep emotional level.
+They deeply understand the human experience and can connect with others deeply emotionally.
 They are also profoundly introspective and self-aware, allowing them to make positive life changes.

 <h3>Situations where 4s thrive</h3>
 <ul>